 Raising a Concern

 The International Federation of Aromatherapists (IFA) is the voluntary regulator for aromatherapy operating worldwide, set up primarily to protect the public.
+In carrying out our regulatory functions we ensure that the public interest is at the heart of what we do and publicise our complaints procedure to enable members of the public to bring registrants to account for their actions should anything go wrong.
 As a Professional Body we set the standards that practitioners are required to meet continuously in order to be displayed on the register.
 The Code of Conduct, Ethics and Practice, detail the quality of care that you can expect from an IFA registrant, which are binding on all practitioners on the register.
 If a member falls short of those standards we need you to tell us in order to bring the registrant to account for their actions and protect public confidence in the profession.
 All complaints will be investigated thoroughly and sanctions will be imposed on a registrant if appropriate, in keeping with regulatory healthcare guidelines.

 To download this Complaints Policy as a PDF click here.

 - The care or advice received from one of our members

 - The physical or mental health of one of our members